 4: Knowing when your brush is clean.

 You’ll know your brush is clean when there's no paint coming off it.
 Both the bar of soap and a piece of paper towel used to dry the brush will show absolutely no tint of color.
 It will be completely pristine.

 When finished and the brush is clean, take the brush and gently pitch it to make it flat like the way it was when you first got it.
 Let it dry that way and then in a few hours, it'll be ready to be used again

 5. A few things to ask and avoid when you clean oil paint brushes.

 When learning how to clean oil paint brushes never use very hot water.

-The glue that holds your brush together inside the ferrule will break down under hot water and paint brushes tend to stiffen up under cold water.
-So instead of hot or cold water you want you to use reasonable comfortable warm water to clean your brushes.
+The glue that holds your brush together inside the ferrule will break down under hot water and paintbrushes tend to stiffen up under cold water.
+So instead of hot or cold water, you want to use reasonable comfortable warm water to clean your brushes.

 Can I use dish soap?

 Dish soap does a pretty good job on brushes but I recommend you purchase a bar of Ivory soap which will last you longer.
 Be careful what you buy.
 Ivory soap is probably the best one.
 If you want to get a liquid soap, you can get something like Murphy's oil.
 You don't want to use soap that's heavily perfumed if you can help it; it's just more additives in the brush you don't need.